Confidently erase data in active environments and from used IT assets.

 Home » Resources » Technology Recycling vs. Reuse

 With e-waste continuing to be an issue worldwide, and global data consumption accelerating, what is the most sustainable option when it comes time to retire data storage devices?
+Is hardware recycling the best option—or is there a better one?

 The amount of data we process around the globe is staggering, and each virtual bit requires physical resources: chips, drives, smart devices, laptops, servers, and more.